Welcome to our Admissions FAQ. Here are answers to some questions we have often been asked.

 Six graduates have been recognized as National Merit Finalists, Semi-Finalists or Commended Scholars.
 Students, regardless of grade level or subject matter, routinely score in the top 10-15% nationally on standardized tests, including the ACT and SAT.

 Students find that the communication skills they have learned at Whitefield place them well ahead of the curve in their freshman year of college.
 During Junior and Senior year, Whitefield provides support to students as they seek out colleges to visit and scholarships to their schools of choice.

 Do Whitefield students earn college scholarships?

-We are proud to say the class of 2016-2017 accepted over $150,000 in scholarship awards, having been offered over one million total dollars in scholarships.
-At least half of our graduates attend college on academic scholarship.
+We are proud to say our graduating senior students’ accepted scholarship awards average over $10,000 per year.
+Each year our students receive offers totaling over one million dollars.
+More than half of our graduates attend college on an academic scholarship.

 How can I best prepare my student for Kindergarten?

 Seven Tips to Prepare for Kindergarten

 Sending your little guy or gal off on the first day of Kindergarten is a momentous occasion.
 As parents, we all try to be prepared for that day, but the transition to school can be a challenge.
 Our Kindergarten, TK, and Pre-K teachers have compiled their own “to-do” list for parents to help them make sure your children have the smoothest and easiest transition into school life as possible.

 There is a transition and an adjustment between a small preschool classroom for a few hours, 2-3 days a week and going to school five days a week.
 It’s important that students begin to learn how to ask for what they need or want and are able to accept that answer.
 This is an ongoing social skill, and we work on this often.
 Students who already have a sense of how to do this seem to adjust to school quickly.